 Hauk said ideally the charges will get thrown out of court, he will go back to his operations, and the federal program will be amended to provide reasonable access to medicinal marijuana.

 "Worst case scenario is that one or more of those charges somehow stick," he said.

 But what brings Hauk to tears is thinking about the three other people arrested during the raid.
 Two women also face trafficking and possession charges, while the other man arrested was a national champion pole vaulter and former University of Saskatchewan Huskies star with Crohn's disease, according to the Saskatoon StarPhoenix.

-The province's only other medical marijuana dispensary in Whitewood, Sask. is still open.
+The only other medical marijuana dispensary in the province of Saskatchewan is still open in Whitewood.